Fonds 341 Marion Hill fonds

 Scope and content:

-Four photographs of travelling back to Edmonton via the Athabasca Ferry, and life at the boarding house.
+Four photographs of traveling back to Edmonton via the Athabasca Ferry, and life at the boarding house.

 Scope and content: